seqyu/seqyu/README.md

 - 🔭 I’m currently working on [Symbiosis, ProjectLine Browser, Droplet and GD Texture Pack Chooser](https://noahvocat.is-a.dev/repo)

-- 🌱 I’m currently learning **japanese, spanish and a few programming languages**
+- 🌱 I’m currently learning **japanese, a bit of arabic and a few programming languages**

-- 👨‍💻 All of my projects aren't available yet at [https://noahvocat.github.io](https://noahvocat.github.io)
+- 👨‍💻 All of my projects are available here

 <h3 align="left">Connect with me:</h3>
 <p align="left">